abuehl/abuehl.github.io/_posts/2026-04-09-internal-partitions.md

 Compiling internal partitions with the MSVC compiler requires setting the [/internalPartition](https://learn.microsoft.com/en-us/cpp/build/reference/internal-partition?view=msvc-170) flag of the compiler.
-External partitions must be saved using the `"*.ixx"` file extension, when using the MSVC compiler (or it requires setting a special compiler option).
+External partitions must be saved using the `*.ixx` file extension, when using the MSVC compiler (or it requires setting a special compiler option).

 [^1]: Even if nothing at all is exported from that external partition.